-I did see some pillow type bed bumpers on the market online running for about $25-$40 each but since we just spent way over $600 on the entire bed (frame, mattress, sheets, covers, pillow…. that shit adds up way too fast), I was looking for the cheapest and easiest temporary solution.
+I found some pillow type bed bumpers on the market online running for about $25-$40 each.
+But since we just spent way over $600 on all the bed stuff I was looking for the cheapest and easiest temporary solution.

-At the Dollar Store I picked up 3 random pool noodles (each $1), and of course they have tons since its Summer.
-Then I taped them together into a triangle, and inserted them under the mattress protector (if you don’t have one you can just put it under the fitted sheet).
+At the Dollar Store I picked up three random pool noodles (each $1), and of course they have tons since its Summer.
+Then I taped them together into a triangle and inserted them under the mattress protector (if you don’t have one you can just put it under the fitted sheet).

 The original pool noodle idea is great but one was not enough to keep him from rolling off, which is why I decided to stack three of them to form a taller barrier.